skeeto/growable-buf/README.md

 buf_free(values);
 ```

+## Purpose

-This library is inspired by [stb `stretchy_buffer.h`][sb], but it's
+This library is inspired by [stb `stretchy_buffer.h`][sb].
+The
-written in C99 so that it doesn't need to rely on undefined behavior.
-It
+difference is that it's written in C99 so that it doesn't need to rely
-uses a flexible array member and the `offsetof()` macro.
+on undefined behavior.
+This does so by using a flexible array member and
+the `offsetof()` macro.
+It also checks for integer overflows before
+allocating any memory, making it safer.

 [sb]: https://github.com/nothings/stb/blob/master/stretchy_buffer.h